open-edge-platform/cluster-tests/README.md

 ## Contribute

-To learn how to contribute to the project, see the [contributor's guide](https://literate-adventure-7vjeyem.pages.github.io/edge_orchestrator/user_guide_main/content/user_guide/index.html).
+We welcome contributions from the community!
+To contribute, please open a pull request to have your changes reviewed and merged into the main.
+To learn how to contribute to the project, see the [contributor's guide](https://docs.openedgeplatform.intel.com/edge-manage-docs/main/developer_guide/contributor_guide/index.html).
+We encourage you to add appropriate unit tests and e2e tests if your contribution introduces a new feature.

 The project will accept contributions through Pull-Requests (PRs).
 PRs must be built successfully by the CI pipeline, pass linters verifications and the unit tests.

 ## Community and Support

-To learn more about the project, its community, and governance, visit the [Edge Orchestrator Community](TBD).
+To learn more about the project, its community, and governance, visit the [Edge Orchestrator Community](https://github.com/intel).
-For support, start with [Troubleshooting](TBD) or [contact us](TBD).
+For support, start with [Troubleshooting](https://github.com/intel) or [contact us](https://github.com/intel).

 There are several convenience make targets to support developer activities, you can run `mage -l` to see the list of available targets.